Yan'an Rectification Movement: Rise of Mao

 The Yan'an rectification saw Mao consolidate his position of preeminence in the CCP.
 To do this he undertook a "thought-reform campaign" from 1942 to 1944.
 The effort was partly a reflection of Mao's wish to eradicate Soviet influence.
-Under the conditions of independently operating Communist areas and incessant warfare, Mao could not rely on discipline alone to guarantee obedience in the CCP ranks.
-In order to ensure the Party's obedience to his orders, Mao developed the techniques of the Rectification Campaign to implement 思想改造 sīxiǎng gǎizào "thought reform" or "ideological transformation".
+Under the conditions of CCP-controlled areas and incessant warfare, Mao could not rely on discipline alone to guarantee obedience in the CCP ranks.
+In order to ensure the party's obedience to his orders, Mao developed the techniques of the Rectification Campaign to implement 思想改造 sīxiǎng gǎizào "thought reform" or "ideological transformation".
 Mao's tactics often included isolating and attacking dissenting individuals in "study groups".

+Among the texts studied collectively were two volumes of documents from the Sixth Party Congress which Mao edited, Before the Sixth Party Congress and After the Sixth Party Congress.
+These volumes contended that Mao represented the correct political line of the CCP and contended that Wang Ming and other rivals of Mao were "rightists."

+Academics Tony Saich and David Apter describe the group study of texts and the collective self-transformation process in the Yan'an Rectification Movement as a form of "exegetical bonding" which, along with Mao's personal charisma, was a major factor in his becoming the primary "ideological steward" of the Party.

-Following the campaign, the Party's ideology consolidated around Mao Zedong's thought.
+Following the campaign, the CCP ideology consolidated around Mao Zedong's thought.
 The concept of the mass line developed through the movement.

 Operational principles

 The CCP established numerous schools, formulating a new type of educational system.
 Among these schools were the Anti-Japanese Military and Political University, the Lu Xun Academy of the Arts, the Northwest Public School, the Central Party School, the Academy of Marxism-Leninism, the Women's University, Yan'an university, and the Academy of the Nationality, as well as a number of special training programs.
 All veterans and new recruits had to be enrolled and educated in one of these institutions, in accordance with their previous training or their expertise, before they could be trusted with assignment to party and government positions.

 At the end of the Yan'an Rectification Campaign the CCP had developed an operational set of principles and practices that differed greatly from the centralized, functionally specialized, hierarchical, command-oriented approach imposed by Joseph Stalin in the Soviet Union.
 In what some authors have labeled the "Yan'an complex", the CCP emphasized a combination of qualities that can be summed up as: